 I’ve recently frozen my credit reports with all three agencies.
 Experian and Equifax were both a breeze and requests with these companies took less than 3 minutes each to complete on-line.
 Trans Union made me set up a user account so my request with them took a few minutes longer.

-BTW, you are entitled to a from each of the three agencies each year. eM and I stagger our requests so that we're getting a look at our credit histories throughout the year.
+BTW, you are entitled to a free credit report from each of the three agencies each year. eM and I stagger our requests so that we're getting a look at our credit histories throughout the year.

-Hope you've found this latest post in the useful!
+Hope you've found this latest post in the DIY identity protection series useful!
 I'm planning one more post in the series focused on passwords.

 No comments: